Opening, Break, & Closing Information

 For more details about orientation, please contact the Office of Student Engagement at 410-337-6124 or email email@example.com.

 For All Other Returning Students, the Office of Residential Life will have evening and storage hours for the dates below.
-Students who return to campus when the Office of Residential Life is closed may pick up their keys at the Office of Public Safety.
+Students who return to campus when the Office of Residential Life is closed may pick up their keys at the Office of Campus Safety.
 Students need to make sure they are returning to campus on their approved date, as only approved students will have their keys made available.
 Students who return to campus before the official move-in day without written approval from the Office of Residential Life will be subject to an early return fine of $50 per night.

 Returning students who need to return to campus before Tuesday, August 20, 2019, can submit an Early Arrival Application.
 The application will provide two early arrival options, Sunday, August 18th or Monday, August 19th.
 The early arrival application, will only be accessible through the college's housing software, The Housing Director.
 Students who are approved cannot return to campus until the Office of Residential Life opens for the day.
 If you arrive before the office opens, your key will not be available.
 The Early Arrival Application deadline is 5:00 pm on Monday, August 12, 2019.